lingui/js-lingui/packages/cli/README.md

 ## Installation

-The library can be installed globally or locally using `yarn` or `nmp`.
+The library can be installed globally or locally using `yarn` or `np`.
 The recommended way is installing the package locally.
 This ensures that everyone who uses the project has the same version and does not need to install additional packages.

-To run the library locally there are three options, with the first one been recommended one.

 ```
 npm install --save-dev @lingui/cli
 # or using yarn
 yarn add --dev @lingui/cli
 ```

+To run the library locally there are three options, with the first one been recommended one.

 ### 1) Add commands to scripts